Posted in:

 Stocks and Shares ISA

-In theory, stocks and shares ISAs can hold a wide range of investments, including company shares, bonds, investment trusts and funds – although this will depend on your provider.
-In addition, some stocks and shares ISA providers let you manage your ISA portfolio yourself, picking exactly which investments to hold and when to buy and sell them.
+In theory, stocks and shares ISAs can hold a wide range of investments, including company shares, bonds, investment trusts, and funds—it’s one of the best stocks and shares ISA incentives—although this will depend on your provider.
+In addition, some providers let you manage your ISA portfolio yourself, picking exactly which investments to hold and when to buy and sell them.

 This suits many investors, but it takes a lot of skill, time and knowledge to manage your investments in line with your appetite for risk and investment goals.
 This is why many investors choose to have the experts do it for them instead.

-Wealth managers like Moneyfarm provide fully-managed portfolios that are built and managed in line with an investor’s appetite for risk.
+Wealth managers like Moneyfarm provide fully managed portfolios that are built and managed in line with an investor’s appetite for risk.
 Advancements in technology mean Moneyfarm ISAs can be delivered at a lower cost than some competitors.
 It’s important to shop around to ensure you’re getting the best value for the service you need – a wealth manager who does everything for you will likely be more expensive than a provider who makes you do it all yourself.

 Moneyfarm Stocks & Shares ISA